Although Tibetan dog breeds aren’t particularly well known worldwide, some people will have heard of the Tibetan Mastiff.

-Their bodies are quite compact with a high-set, curly tail.
+Their bodies are pretty compact with a high-set, curly tail.

-They come in a wide range of colors, many of which are combinations, and all are accepted by breed standards (except chocolate).
+They come in a wide range of colors, many combinations, and all are accepted by breed standards (except chocolate).

-Tibetan terriers coats can grow long enough to reach the ground, and they’re designed to withstand very cold temperatures.
+Tibetan terriers’ coats can grow long enough to reach the ground, and they’re designed to withstand freezing temperatures.

 For this reason, it’s not ideal to own one if you live in a warmer climate.

-Tibetan terriers were bred as companions, and so by their nature they’re very friendly and very good family pets.
+Tibetan terriers were bred as companions, so they’re very friendly and excellent family pets by their nature.

-They can be very sensitive to their owner’s emotions, and make very good companion dogs.
-They’re not very aggressive dogs, and can be introduced to people and other dogs.
+They can be susceptible to their owner’s emotions and make perfect companion dogs.
+They’re not very aggressive dogs and can be introduced to people and other dogs.

 This makes them a regular sight at agility competitions, where they have been known to excel.

-Tibetan dog breeds might not be some of the best known, but they can be some of the nicest looking dogs.
+Tibetan dog breeds might not be best known, but they can be some of the nicest-looking dogs.

-Aside from the obvious breeds, some of them are incredibly rare in the Western world.
+Aside from the apparent breeds, some are rare in the Western world.

-However, if you are looking to adopt any of them, regardless of their rarity, it’s always worth doing as much research as possible on your chosen breed.
+However, if you are looking to adopt any of them, it’s always worth doing as much research as possible on your chosen breed regardless of their rarity.

-You should always make sure that the breed’s needs fit in with your lifestyle, and that you’ll be able to offer the dog everything it needs.
+You should always ensure that the breed’s needs fit in with your lifestyle and that you’ll be able to offer the dog everything it needs.